athun/obsidian-latex-injection/README.md

  - ImageMagick: use your OS's native package manager (e.g. `apt install imagemagick` on Ubuntu) or follow the instructions on https://imagemagick.org/script/download.php

-### 2. install this plugin
+### 2. Install this plugin

-Download the files of this repo and place them in `<path_to_your_vault>/.obsidian/plugins/obsidian-tikz-renderer`.
+Download the files of this repo and place them in `<path_to_your_vault>/.obsidian/plugins/obsidian-latex-injection`.
 Once that is done, go to the _Community plugins_ section in the Obsidian settings and click on the _Reload plugins_ button appearing besides the _Installed plugins_ section.
 Then enable the plugin as you would any other.

-### 3. Set the latex command correctly
+### 3. Set the LaTeX command correctly

 Go to the settings of the LaTeX Injection plugin and check if the render command is correct.